 1978 Corvette Anniversary Edition

-1979 started Corvette's three-year diet.
-Weight-reducing measures included thinner, lighter seats, and the use of more plastics.
-An AM/FM radio was now standard, and seat-backs folded flat, which helped access storage space.
-All Corvettes were fitted with anti-theft steering column ignition locks.
+Model-year 1979 started Corvette's three-year weight-loss diet.
+Weight reducing measures included thinner, lighter seats, and the use of more plastics.
+Standard equipment now included an AM/FM radio and seat-backs which folded forward, helping access storage space.
+All models were fitted with anti-theft steering column ignition locks.
 A dual-snorkel air induction air cleaner and lower restriction exhaust boosted power slightly.
 Bolt-on spoilers became optional.
-53,807 cars were sold this year, the highest production of the third-generation models.
+53,807 cars were sold in 1979, which was the highest production of third-generation Corvettes.

 A redesigned front-end included an integral air dam and three-piece spoiler, which improved radiator airflow and lowered the car's drag coefficient from 0.50 to 0.44.
 A rear spoiler was built into the redesigned back panel.
 Air conditioning, power windows, and tilt-telescopic steering wheel were now all standard equipment.
 Cornering lights appeared on the front fenders.

 Engineers found ways to lose nearly 250 pounds off the car, such as switching from cast-iron to aluminum on the intake manifold and differential housing.
 At 3,495 pounds, it was the lightest Corvette since 1968.

 Goodyear Eagle high-performance radial tires became optional, starting a three-decade relationship between Chevrolet and the Ohio-based tire company.
 Despite improvements, sales dropped to 40,614 units.